eltaline/wzd/README.md

 Fixed in version 1.1.2:

-- Fix date storage format from uint32 to uint64
+- Fixed date storage format from uint32 to uint64
 - Correction of various errors
-- Fix memory leaks
+- Fixed memory leaks

 Features
 ========